Kha/lakeprof/README.md

                                 write simulated traces to files with processor count as suffix.
-  --all                         print all analyses, write all output files --merge-into-pred TEXT        for each derivation with exactly one
+  --all                         print all analyses, write all output files --merge-into-pred TEXT        for each module with exactly one
                                 predecessor (dependency) and whose name
-                                matches the given regex, merge build time and dependents into that predecessor --merge-into-succ TEXT        for each derivation with exactly one successor (dependent) and whose name matches the given regex, merge build time and dependencies into that successor
+                                matches the given regex, merge build time and dependents into that predecessor --merge-into-succ TEXT        for each module with exactly one successor (dependent) and whose name matches the given regex, merge build time and dependencies into that successor
-  --help                        Show this message and exit.Usage: nixprof report [OPTIONS]
+  --help                        Show this message and exit.Usage: lakeprof report [OPTIONS]
 ```
-NOTE: In addition to the input log file, `report` will also use `nix path-info --json` to recover the dependency edges, so the build results still need to be available in the Nix store when running Nixprof.
+NOTE: In addition to the input log file, `report` will also use `lake query` to recover the dependency edges, so the build results still need to be available when running lakeprof.

 The following examples are from a flake build of [leanprover/lean4](https://github.com/leanprover/lean4).